 3. Green Tea 緑茶

-On average, Japanese drinks 4-5 cups of green tea a day.
+On average, the Japanese drink 4-5 cups of green tea a day.
 It is the national drink of the Japanese.
 Rich in antioxidants and polyphenolic compounds, this ancient beverage (superfood) has been known for a wide array of medicinal properties.
-Green tea also supports cardiovascular and metabolic health and prevent fatty buildup in arteries.
+Green tea also supports cardiovascular and metabolic health and prevents fatty buildup in arteries.
 It makes a great beverage choice especially after a heavy meal or high in sodium or oily food.

 Wish to learn more: Read Green Tea: A Century-Old Japanese Drink for Better Health